 Ever heard of molecular biologists?
 Dr Deborah Sumari, a research scientist at Ifakara Health Institute (IHI) is one of them.

-She is now in the news here in Tanzania and beyond, after being named recipient of the prestigious “Africa Oxford Initiative Travel Grant.”
+She was in the news here in Tanzania and beyond after being named recipient of the prestigious “Africa Oxford Initiative Travel Grant.”

 She tackles the resistance of malaria parasites by observing molecules.
 As a molecular biologist, it means that she has dedicated her life to deciphering complex functions of cells and exploring the biological laws governing how the components of the cells work.